colussim/aws-cicd/eks/README.md

 ```

-❗️ When you run the deployment command, you're likely to get an warning like this:
+❗️ When you run the deployment command, you're likely to get an warning like this (if you're using a CDK version lower than 2.114.2):

 ```
 Warning at /EksStack03/ClustWorkshop03] Could not auto-tag private subnet subnet-0359e8e6d390220ed with "kubernetes.io/role/internal-elb=1", please remember to do this manually [ack: @aws-cdk/aws-eks:clusterMustManuallyTagSubnet]